Best places in Yucatan Mexico? Too many to count.

 Here, you can order up a serving of beef birria.
 Birria is not a Yucatecan dish.

-It originates from the state of Jalisco and is most commonly eaten in the north of Mexico.
+It originates from the state of Jalisco and is most commonly eaten in Guadalajara, Tlaquepaque, and the north of Mexico.
 So it is special to find it here and it is perhaps only cooked here because a lot of rancheros work around Kikil.

 The stew is made from a combination of beef marinated in chili, adobo, garlic, cumin, bay leaves, and thyme, and cooked at low heat.
 You can then add lime, spring onions, and hot sauce as desired.